 When the old King died childless in 1066 and Harold Godwinson succeeded, Harald was angry, and allied himself with Harold’s bitter estranged brother Tostig, who helped convince him that he ought to seize the power that was rightfully his.
 By September, his swift preparations for an invasion were complete, and he set sail.

 Harald was getting old by now and knew the risks of the campaign – making sure to declare his son Magnus King before leaving.
-On the 18th September, after a journey via the Orkney and Shetland islands, the Norwegian fleet of 10-15000 men landed on English shores.
+On 18 September, after a journey via the Orkney and Shetland islands, the Norwegian fleet of 10-15000 men landed on English shores.

 There Harald met Tostig face-to-face for the first time, and they planned their attack southwards.
 The situation had played into their hands.
 King Harold was waiting with the English army on the south coast, anticipating an invasion from William, the Duke of Normandy, who – like Harald – believed that he had been promised the English throne.